shivesh-ganju/Image-Translator/README.md

    - Translation node `python3 src/node_it.py`.
    - Broker node `python3 src/node_broker.py`

+## IoT Api gateway

+This project makes use of an IoT API gateway.
+The gateway is used to captured the state of the broker nodes.

+The repo containing the code used to deploy the IoT gateway can be found at [trozler/image_translator_iotgateway](https://github.com/trozler/image_translator_iotgateway).

 ## Linting and formatting suggestion

 It will be useful for our code to be formatted in the same way, as won't pollute pull requests.